tvignaud/Coursera/CodeBook.md

 * tBodyGyroJerkMean

 ## mean_std_data_set
-one line per observation
-appart from previously described variables you will find in the 3 first rows
+One line per observation.
+Appart from previously described variables you will find in the 2 first columns:
 * Subject_id : the id of the subject corresponding to this observation
 * Activity_explicit : the activity performed during the observation

 ## mean_std_ave_over_subject_and_activity
-same variables as before
-computed from mean_std_data_set by averaging variables over all possible (subject,activity) association.
+Same variables as before, computed from mean_std_data_set by averaging variables over all possible (subject,activity) association.

 Accordingly, you will find one row per possible (subject,activity) association